anjuna-security/go-nitro-attestation/README.md

 This repo defines the needed data structures and packages to:

-1. Programatically generate a Nitro Attestation Report from a Nitro Enclave
+1. Programatically generate an AWS Nitro Attestation Report from an Anjuna Nitro Enclave
-1. Unmarshal and Validate a Nitro Attestation Report
+1. Unmarshal and Validate an AWS Nitro Attestation Report

 This module is organized in three high-level packages:

 1. `attesdoc` where the data structures are defined
-1. `attester` where a function to help generate a nitro attestation report in a Go application is defined; can only be used from within a Nitro Enclave
+1. `attester` where a function to help generate an AWS Nitro Attestation Report in a Go application is defined; can only be used from within an Anjuna Nitro Enclave
-1. `verifier` where Go functions are defined to help with unmarshalling and validating a nitro attestation report; can be used by applications running inside or outside a Nitro Enclave
+1. `verifier` where Go functions are defined to help with unmarshalling and validating an AWS Nitro Attestation Report; can be used by applications running inside or outside an Anjuna Nitro Enclave

 ## Install